joshuagreenslade/CSCC09/assignment/3/README.md

 ### Read

-- description: retrieve the url for the picture with the given id in the given gallery
+- description: retrieve the file or the url for the picture with the given id in the given gallery
 - request: `GET /api/galleries/:gallery/images/:id/picture/`
 - response: 200
   - content-type: `mimetype`
+  - body: picture file
+- response: 200
   - body: (string) the url for the picture
 - response: 400
   - body: "Invalid gallery name, must only contain numbers or letters"